 Start with a competitive eBay returns policy:

 Answering quickly also makes a huge difference.
-The longer a customer waits, the angrier they’ll get, the more likely they’ll leave a negative review, and the more inclined they’ll become to file a dispute with eBay or PayPal.
+The longer a customer waits, the angrier they’ll get, the more likely they’ll leave a negative review, and the more inclined they’ll become to file a claim with eBay or PayPal.
 That could be disastrous for your eBay SEO.

 Of course, the inability to have multiple users on one eBay account means you can’t normally field a whole eBay customer service team.
 We recommend integrating eBay with a helpdesk to solve this problem and make customer service way easier.

 Pricing is an interesting criterion for eBay.
 While Amazon emphasizes providing a great deal for the customer, Todd Alexander states that eBay doesn’t necessarily consider the lowest price the best.
 Instead, they recommend that you price competitively.

 This is probably because eBay’s fees are proportional to the price of goods sold.
 If they favor items with really low pricing, they’ll make less money.
 However, if prices are too high, nobody will buy anything and they won’t make a dime.